ZSchneidi/Qim/src/README.txt.txt

+Qim - program hirarchy

+start at main.cpp 					//this is the main function core/coreendinge.cpp				//this is the main class of Qim here you find all other instances

 Always remeber the dependences of applications.

 The Qim is a Qt based application.
 So what you need to have in